aloo rasedar recipe with step by step photos – spiced and tasty potato gravy dish from the uttar pradesh cuisine.

 - add water and stir again. you can adjust the consistency as you want by adding less or more water.

 - add salt & dry mango powder/amchur powder.

-- stir and mix well. bring the potato curry to a simmer for 10 to 12 minutes. to thicken the curry slightly, you can also mash a few potatoes with the back of a spoon.
+stir and mix well. bring the potato gravy to a simmer for 10 to 12 minutes. to thicken the gravy slightly, you can also mash a few potatoes with the back of a spoon.

 - lastly add chopped coriander leaves and garam masala powder.

-- stir & serve aloo rasedar curry with rotis or parathas or pooris. you can also garnish with a bit of chopped coriander leaves and then serve.
+stir & serve aloo rasedar gravy with rotis or parathas or pooris. you can also garnish with a bit of chopped coriander leaves and then serve.

 lets start step by step aloo rasedar recipe:

 1. heat 1 tbsp oil or ghee. on a low flame add all the spice powders – 1 tsp coriander powder, 1 tsp cumin powder, 1 tsp fennel powder, ⅛ tsp asafoetida, ¼ tsp methi seeds, ½ tsp red chili powder, ¼ tsp turmeric powder.

 3. add finely chopped 1 inch ginger and saute for a minute on low flame.

 4. add ¾ cup finely chopped tomatoes (1 large sized tomato) and stir.

 5. peel and crumble steamed potatoes (4 medium sized potatoes or 3oo grams potatoes). keep aside.

 6. saute the tomatoes till they soften and you see oil releasing from the sides.

 7. add the crumbled potatoes and stir well. saute for a minute.